ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

-There are weather stations that do have a WMO but don’t report online, e.g., KIRIBATI NTC AWS or MARSHALL ISLANDS NTC AWS, in this section remove these from the list and then create a database for use with the current weather information from BoM.
+There are weather stations that do have a WMO but don’t report online, e.g., KIRIBATI NTC AWS or MARSHALL ISLANDS NTC AWS, in this section remove these from the list and then create a database for use with the current weather information from BOM.

 ### Save JSON URL database for `get_current_weather()`